-The Company announced that it has completed 12 exploration drill holes from its most recent drill program on Naranjillo where results continue to indicate the presence of a significant epithermal silvergold vein system (summary of drill results can be found below).
-The highest values were found in BDD-N-37, in which the Villa hanging-wall vein averages 1,144 g/t silver and 3.07 g/t gold over 1.76 metres and the main Villa vein averages 338 g/t silver and 1.45 g/t gold over 8.89 metres for a combined average of 397 g/t Ag and 1.44 g/t Au over 12.67 metres.
+The drill results continue to indicate the presence of a significant epithermal silver-gold vein system (summary of drill results can be found below).
+The highest values were found in BDD-N-43, in which a hanging-wall split of the Villa vein averages 2,590 g/t silver and 5.01 g/t gold over 0.75 metres.